GrumpyOldTroll/libmcrx/README.md

 ### Install

 Autoconf by default should build a configure and Makefiles that will put the headers and libraries into the default location for user libraries for the system.
-This can be overridden by passing

 ~~~
 sudo make install